IjzerenHein/firestorter/docs/api/GeoFunctions.md

 <a name="getGeohashesForRadius"></a>

 ## getGeohashesForRadius(center, radius) ⇒
-<p>Calculates a set of queries to fully contain a given circle.
+<p>Calculates a set of geohash queries to fully contain a given circle.
 A query is a [start, end] pair
 where any geohash is guaranteed to be lexiographically larger then start and smaller than end.</p>

 **Kind**: global function